 July 21, 2015

-Alexandria, VA, July 21, 2016—The American Society of Travel agents (ASTA) is undergoing an internal reorganization focused on membership development and supplier relations while better utilizing the talents of existing staff.
+Alexandria, VA, July 21, 2016—The American Society of Travel Advisors (ASTA) is undergoing an internal reorganization focused on membership development and supplier relations while better utilizing the talents of existing staff.

 ASTA President and CEO Zane Kerby announced to staff last week that, effective immediately, two staff members from ASTA’s sister association the National Association of Career Travel agents (NACTA) are taking on new responsibilities at ASTA while two others are being promoted within the Society.